openshift/assisted-service/docs/enhancements/agents-back-to-infraenv.md

 ### Goals

 - Return Agents to the InfraEnv after the CD/ACI they are bound to is deleted.
-- Return Agents to the InfraEnv after the Agent is unbound even if the Agent is already installed or installing.
+- Return Agents to the InfraEnv after the Agent is unbound even if the Agent is already installed.
 - If needed, the host should be rebooted with the Discovery ISO.

 ### Non-Goals

 - Graceful removal of nodes from an installed OpenShift cluster is out of scope of this proposal.
+- Unbinding a single Agent that is in installation phases is not supported for now.

 ## Proposal

 Once a user deletes a CD/ACI created with late binding, the assisted-service will not delete the Agents/Hosts.
 It will remove the CD reference from the Agents and in case that it needs to be rebooted, the host will move to a new state `unbinding-requires-user-action`.

-If the user unbinds a single Agent that is already installed or in installing phases, the host will move to the state `unbinding-requires-user-action`.
+If the user unbinds a single Agent that is already installed or in error/cancelled phases, the host will move to the state `unbinding-requires-user-action`.

-The host will move to the state `unbinding-requires-user-action` if it was not in one of the following state: `Known`, `Insufficient`, `Discovering`, `PendingForInput`.
+The host will move to the state `unbinding-requires-user-action` if it was in one of the following state: `Installed`, `Cancelled` , `Error` or `Added To Existing Cluster`.

 In case of Zero Touch Provisioning, the Bare Metal Agent Controller will detect the state and it will reboot the corresponding BareMetalHost with the Discovery ISO.

 In case of Boot It YourSelf, it is the user responsibility to reboot the host.

+### assisted-service

+When a cluster is deleted:
+- For each of the hosts:
+  - If the Host's InfraEnv is associated to the Cluster (not late binding):
+    - Delete the Host
+  - If the Host's InfraEnv is not associated to the Cluster (late binding):
+    - Unbind the Host.

 ### assisted-service ClusterDeployment controller